 The fans' support for Stone Cold's refusal to tap to the Sharpshooter, despite being a heel, is what would more or less jumpstart his turn to fan favorite and resident badass of the WWF.

 There's a moment when Austin begins to pull himself up as if he is going to break the Sharpshooter, and the blood really starts to pour down.
 The fan response is chilling.

 A standout moment: Austin finally gets to wrestle Vince, in a steel cage no less, at St. Valentine's Day Massacre in 1999.
-It quickly degenerates into a bitter employee rather callously kicking his boss' assall over the arena.
+It quickly turns into Stone Cold kicking Vince's assall over the arena.
 At one point, Vince is flung from the top of the cage through the Spanish Announce Table, and when Howard Finkel attempts to announce Austin as the winner by forfeit, Austin rightfully points out that the match hadn't actually started yet.
 Rarely is that level of sadism so awesome.

 Austin: Now, jackass!
 Jackass, that's you in the black!
 Is the son of a bitch still breathing?
 Well, since he is still breathing, if you want me to finish this can of whoop-ass, gimme a hell yeah!

 Any time he gets behind the wheel (a monster truck, beer truck, The Rock's Cadillac, cement mixer) one can expect this.
 The most awesome is regarded as when he drove a zamboni up to the ring so he can fly over the cops protecting Vince McMahon.

 A moment that may rival the awesomeness is the beer truck.
 Austin drives a beer truck to the ring, and cuts a fantastic promo on the Rock.